 RISE and Impressionable Minds have teamed up to focus on crime prevention among young people by combining RISE’s experience of working with young offenders, with the expertise of Impressionable Minds in delivering crime awareness projects in schools and colleges.
 Impressionable Minds are an organisation committed to educating young people about the consequences of crime.
 They also provide training to professionals in the education sector, social workers, foster carers or others who come into contact with young people.
 The training provides participants with greater awareness of youth crime, gangs, drugs and alcohol abuse and victims of crime, which can affect any young person.
 Impressionable Minds has achieved a number of awards including the Community Education Award 2015.
-More about our work with Impressionable Minds can be found on our Youth justice and crime prevention page.

 To give students an opportunity to work with us and gain work experience of offender rehabilitation, we partnered with Kingston University to offer this industry experience to their students.
 Kingston University also help us with research and evaluation services enabling the critical evaluation of our services.

 RISE forms part of the multi-agency approach in Barnet to support victims and perpetrators of domestic violence and abuse.
 Victims are able to access a range of support services from Solace Women’s Aid, Barnet Asian Women’s Association and Jewish Women’s Aid, while RISE provides the interventions for perpetrators of domestic violence using our evidence-based rehabilitation programmes, as well as support for their victims.
 RISE also delivers programmes to address the behaviours of young perpetrators in Barnet who have been violent or abusive towards their parents or an intimate partner.